Prima Facie (play): Broadway (2023)

 The West End production made its North American premiere on Broadway in spring 2023.
-The show began previews on April 11, 2023 at the Golden Theatre, and officially opened on April 23, 2023, scheduled to run for a strictly limited engagement.
+The show began previews on April 11, 2023, at the Golden Theatre, and officially opened on April 23, 2023, scheduled to run for a strictly limited engagement.
 The show received mostly positive reviews from the critics.
 The show was originally scheduled to run until 10 June 2023, but it was extended.
 The show played its final performance on July 2, 2023.

 Jodie Comer won the 2023 Tony Award for Best Actress in a Play.

 UK and Ireland tour (2026)

 It was announced that the production will return to the UK and Ireland for the Something Has To Change tour with Jodie Comer reprising the role of Tessa.
-It will begin at the Richmond Theatre (23-24 January) before touring to Gaiety Theatre, Dublin (27-31 January), Lyceum Theatre, Edinburgh (3-7 February), New Theatre, Cardiff (10-14 February), Grand Opera House, York (17-21 February), Theatre Royal, Bath (24-28 February), Marlowe Theatre, Cantebury (3-7 March), Birmingham Rep (10-14 March) before ending at Liverpool Playhouse (17-21 March).
+It will begin at the Richmond Theatre (23-24 January) before touring to Gaiety Theatre, Dublin (27-31 January), Lyceum Theatre, Edinburgh (3-7 February), New Theatre, Cardiff (10-14 February), Grand Opera House, York (17-21 February), Theatre Royal, Bath (24-28 February), Marlowe Theatre, Canterbury (3-7 March), Birmingham Rep (10-14 March) before ending at Liverpool Playhouse (17-21 March).